• Skip to primary navigation

 1. Take a food processor and add the sautéed mushrooms (don’t add them too hot since not all equipment can handle high heat), walnut meal, nutritional yeast, smoked sweet paprika powder, soy sauce, and cooked, drained rice.

-• Bake your vegan meatballs with mushrooms in a preheated oven of 350 Fahrenheit (ca. 177 °C) for 20-30 minutes, or until they have a crispy crust.
+1. Bake your vegan mushroom meatballs in a preheated oven of 350 Fahrenheit (ca. 177 °C) for 20-30 minutes, or until they have a crispy crust.
 We prefer using a baking tray with parchment paper over a silicone baking sheet.
 See the below photo showing the mushroom balls right out of the oven.
 They look perfect, right?

 Several mushroom meatballs of brown yellow color on a parchment paper after baking